mfkiwl/IntNavLib/README.md

 IntNavLib is a C++ integrated navigation library with a focus on readability, modularity, and documentation.
 Integrated navigation example applications using the IntNavLib API, including a ROS2 app, are in the [apps](/apps/) folder.

-The code is inspired by [Principles of GNSS, Inertial, and Multisensor Integrated Navigation](https://ieeexplore.ieee.org/document/9101092) by Paul Groves.
+The code is inspired by the books [Principles of GNSS, Inertial, and Multisensor Integrated Navigation](https://ieeexplore.ieee.org/document/9101092) and [Estimation with applications to tracking and navigation: theory algorithms and software](https://books.google.it/books/about/Estimation_with_Applications_to_Tracking.html?id=xz9nQ4wdXG4C&redir_esc=y).

-Reference:
+References:

 ```
 @BOOK{gpintnav,